google/generativemloncloud/README.md

-# Generative Art on the Cloud
+# Generative Machine Learning on the Cloud

 This tool uses the [Google Cloud Machine Learning API](https://cloud.google.com/ml) and [Tensorflow](https://tensorflow.org).

-The Generative Art on the Cloud project is a cloud based tool to aid in generative art.
+Generative Machine Learning on the Cloud is a cloud based tool to aid in generative art and synthetic image generation.
 The end to end system design allows a user to have a custom dataset of images to train a Variational Autoencoder Generative Adversarial Network (VAE-GAN) model on Cloud ML.
 From here, their model is deployed to the cloud, where they can input an embedding to have synthetic images generated from their dataset or input an image to get an embedding vector.

 ## How To Use the Tool